 The Signage On Your Entry Must Match Your Application

 Except for licensed towing companies like Stepps Towing, all signage on your entry or float must match your application.
 For example, if you enter as “Great Giving Charities”, then the signage on your entry (except for your tow vehicle as stated above) must state “Great Giving Charities” or information about Great Giving Charities such as “Giving back to American’s In Need”, etc. You cannot add the name of a sponsor or other entity such as “Sponsored by American Plumbing”.

 We are a non-for-profit organization.
 We incur significant up-front expenses in putting this event on, and they are not refundable.
 Therefore the Hernando de Soto Historical Society will not be able to issue refunds, nor deferrals for the cancellation of this event due to weather conditions or public safety – circumstances that are obviously beyond our control.

 The parade begins at Manatee High School at the corner of 9th Avenue West and 30th Street West.
 The total route is 2.5 miles.
-The parade route is closed approximately 2 hours prior to the parade kickoff.
+The roads are closed at 5PM.